 Bait Prep Supplies

-An angler must come armed with all that is necessary to prepare their bait for use.
-If using live bait, a holding bucket with an included aerator will likely be needed.
-If fishing cut bait, it is an excellent idea to carry along a sharp knife of the appropriate size.
-If you intend to catch your own bait, a cast net will come in quite handy.
+An angler must come armed with all necessary to prepare their bait for use.
+You will likely need a holding bucket with an included aerator if using live bait.
+If fishing cut bait, it is an excellent idea to carry a sharp knife of the appropriate size.
+A cast net will come in quite handy if you intend to catch your bait.

 It is always wise to have enough tackle at the ready, to weather any possible inconvenience.
 A well-prepared angler always keeps extra hooks, swivels, and weights by their side.
-This allows you to rig your gear on the fly, in a bid to get back to fishing as quickly as possible, thereby enhancing your chances at success.
+This allows you to rig your gear on the fly in a bid to get back to fishing as quickly as possible, thereby enhancing your chances of success.

 Coastal weather is anything but predictable and should be taken extremely seriously.
-Before venturing out on the water, ensure that you are properly clothed for the day ahead.
-It is very important to also have ample rain gear on hand.
-Ocean storms can blow up at a moment’s notice, leaving an angler in trouble if they are not adequately prepared.
+Before venturing out on the water, ensure that you are adequately clothed for the day ahead.
+It is crucial to also have ample rain gear on hand.
+Ocean storms can blow up at a moment’s notice, leaving an angler in trouble if not adequately prepared.

-Pro Tip: While by no means mandatory, any angler fishing by boat would be wise to consider taking a GPS along on their trip.
-If you happen to become disoriented, and unable to recall the way from which you came, a simple check of the GPS can erase all doubt.
-Additionally, a GPS unit can be used to mark the whereabouts of promising fishing, if underwater structure such as reefs are located.
+Pro Tip: While no means mandatory, any angler fishing by boat would be wise to consider taking a GPS along on their trip.
+If you happen to become disoriented and unable to recall how you came, a simple check of the GPS can erase all doubt.
+Additionally, a GPS unit can mark the whereabouts of good fishing if underwater structures such as reefs are located.

 Bait You Need to Saltwater Fish

-The best type of bait for saltwater fishing is dependent upon the species of fish that you are pursuing, and your general location.
+The best type of bait for saltwater fishing depends on the species of fish you are pursuing and your general location.
 Every fish has its favored food source, and it is an angler’s job to determine what this food source is upon heading out on the water.

 One excellent way of locating the best bait for the task at hand is to speak with other anglers at local tackle shops and fishing piers.
 Likewise, employees at local dockside fish processors tend to be excellent sources of information.

-Generally speaking, both live and cut bait work well in the vast majority of saltwater applications.
+Generally speaking, both live and cut bait work well in most saltwater applications.
 Shrimp, squid, mullet, and regional specific baitfish are worthy of consideration.
-If you intend to use artificial lures, there are a few additional considerations that must be taken into account.
+If you intend to use artificial lures, there are a few additional considerations that you must take into account.

-First, it is crucial that your lures be easily visible to predatory fish, even in choppy conditions.
-The easiest way to ensure this is to use brightly colored lures, or those that reflect light, such as spoons.
-Additionally, fish are better able to locate lures if they produce vibrations or splash across the water’s surface.
-This makes both poppers and spinnerbaits viable candidates for use in a number of saltwater applications.
+First, your lures must be easily visible to predatory fish, even in choppy conditions.
+The easiest way to ensure this is to use brightly colored lures or those that reflect light, such as spoons.
+Additionally, fish can better locate lures if they produce vibrations or splash across the water’s surface.
+This makes both poppers and spinnerbaits viable candidates for use in several saltwater applications.

 Regulations and Licenses

-Fishing regulations can vary dramatically from one location to the next, and it is an angler’s responsibility to stay abreast of that which is required of them by law.
-At the very least, most areas require all anglers to possess a fishing license when on the water.
+Fishing regulations can vary dramatically from one location to the next, and it is an angler’s responsibility to stay abreast of what is required of them by law.
+At the very least, most areas need all anglers to possess a fishing license when on the water.
 A failure to produce this license when checked by fish and wildlife officers can result in a hefty fine, loss of gear, and revocation of fishing rights.

-Likewise, daily limits are typically in place, regarding the number of fish from a certain species that can be legally kept for consumption.
+Likewise, daily limits are typically in place regarding the number of fish from a certain species that you can legally keep for consumption.
 These limits vary by fishery and are strictly enforced.
 Additionally, minimum size limits are also standard and dictate how large a fish must be before being kept.

-If you are unsure of how to interpret a particular fisheries law or statute, contact the appropriate governing fish and wildlife agency, for the area that you will be fishing.
+If you are unsure how to interpret a particular fisheries law or statute, contact the appropriate governing fish and wildlife agency for the area you will be fishing.
 A representative from this agency will assist you in locating any pertinent information.